cloudmesh/cloudmesh-cloud/README.md

 #### Local

+BUG: we will not use files, this class needs  to be eliminated, and instead mongo is to be used

 The [`LocalDBProvider`](cloudmesh/data/api/db/LocalDBProvider.py) uses a folder on the local file system or network share to store each cloud file entry as a yaml file.

 #### MongoDB